 The Documentary Organization of Canada (DOC) is the collective voice of Canada’s independent documentary creators.
-DOC began in 1983 as the Canadian Independent Film Caucus (CIFC) to represent the interests of Canada’s growing community of indi doc filmmakers.
-Today DOC has over 1000 members across six chapters from coast to coast.
+DOC began in 1983 as the Canadian Independent Film Caucus (CIFC) to represent the interests of Canada’s growing community of indie doc filmmakers.
+Today DOC has over 1100 members across six chapters from coast to coast.

 The CIFC (Canadian Independent Film Caucus) was founded in Toronto in 1983 and advocated successfully for the creation of the CFDC’s (now Telefilm) documentary broadcast envelope.

 The CIFC launched POV Magazine, Canada’s premiere and longest running magazine covering documentary culture.

 The CIFC was instrumental in bringing new documentary strands to public airwaves, including CBC’s Witness and The Passionate Eye.